swape/js-book/docs/chapter1/boolean.md

 On or off, true or false.

-In JavaScript we can make true or false values in many different ways.
+In `JavaScript, we can make true or false values in many ways.
 Let us use some of them here.

 ```javascript
 let isAdmin = true